-We are in design on a new passive house for challenging site and program in north Arlington, Virginia.
+Construction began in January on a new zero energy home for a challenging site in North Arlington, Virginia.
 A steeply sloping hill falls away to the east.
-The house will be placed along the north side of the site to take advantage of an existing plateau in the yard.
+The home will be placed along the north side of the site to take advantage of an existing plateau in the yard for the permaculture garden.
 This will also give maximum solar exposure for winter solar heating and rooftop photovoltaic panels.
-The house will have two entrances: one to the office located at street level, and one for the main house at the terrace level.
+The home will have two entrances: one to the office located at street level, and one for the residence at the terrace level.
 The upper entrance will also serve as the wheelchair entrance for this fully accessible home.

-- Category Aging in Place, New Homes, Passive Houses
+- Tags Aging in Place, Custom Homes, New High Performance Homes, Passive Houses